yanweibj/easy-driver/readme.md

 Or, you can create your own test case (mytest01.js), and run it like: `node mytest01`

+## How To Use EasyDriver to Loop Test Cases

+Please use `testcase_Loop.js` as an example.

 ## Update EasyDriver

 ##### Methodd 1: Use easy-driver-master.zip